veerendrabalaji/Deep-Learning-RAG-QA/README.md

 ## 📊 Evaluation

-The retrieval system was evaluated using a question dataset with expected source documents.
+The retrieval system was evaluated on **48 questions** with known expected source documents, using LangSmith.

 ### Hybrid Retrieval